ce-r/ml_system/README.md

 Checks:
 Ensures script is not run in a virtual environment.
-Verifies required commands are installed.
+Verifies required installation commands complete.

 2. Prerequisite Installation via install-prerequisites.sh